couchbase/couchbase-exporter/README.md

 Most of the useful statistics will be found in bucketStats, nodes and perNodeBucketStats.

+##Limitations

+This exporter is supported to Couchbase Enterprise subscribers only in conjunction with the Couchbase Autonomous (Kubernetes) Operator.
+It is available as an Open Source project and documented to be useful as either a container or a built-from-source binary.
+At the moment, it is not tested or documented for support in other kinds of environments.
+Contact Couchbase if you would like this to be made available in the future.

 ## Usage

 Firstly make sure to build the exporter binary using `make`.